 The rest of humanity will refuse to accept our limitations as well, but in a capacity far beyond the basic set of human capabilities.
 Disabled people have been deprived of some elements of this set; the others will simply want more than they already have.

-What remains to be structured is the contemporary notion of aesthetics, curbed by culture and age.
+What remains to be structured is the contemporary notion of aesthetics, curbed by culture book and age.
 Why didn’t objectively less harmful e-cigarettes fully take over the tobacco market?
 For a similar reason, today’s Victoria’s Secret models would find it problematic to find employment in the times of Peter Paul Rubens.